 You then swipe your credit/debit/gift card at the kiosk and proceed to an open table.
-Your food will be delivered.
+Your food will be delivered by a cast member.

-- The theming, particularly in the Rose Gallery and West Wing, is pretty amazing.
+- The theming, particularly in the Rose Gallery and West Wing, is among the most immersive in Walt Disney World.
 It feels like you’re dining in Beast’s Castle.

 - Some of Disney’s freshest, most innovative quick service food options.
 For a resort known for its hamburgers and french fries, steak sandwiches and tuna nicoise salads are a welcome respite.
 Quality can be hit or miss, but most people seem to enjoy their meals.